KyleAMathews/blog/pages/2008-04-04---drupal-memetracker-module-my-google-summer-of-code-application/index.md

 The SoC application template asks what aspects of my proposal depend on further research or experiments.
 The machine learning portion of my proposal, much more than any other part fits this criteria.
 Machine learning is actively researched and many algorithms are now well understood.
 However, deciding on the correct algorithms that will fit the constraints of a web application (fast response times, low resource usage) will take considerable research and experimentation.
 But while the specifics are still unknown, the general direction I'll take is clear.

 The general machine learning technique I'll use is called [reinforcement learning][21].
 Reinforcement learning is that the algorithm learns by making a guess and then gets feedback.
 If the guess is good, that "state" of the algorithm is reinforced, if the guess is bad, that "state" is weakened.
 The algorithm gradually learns what states are most appropriate to a given situation.
 So in the case of the memetracker, it will guess what memes are interesting to the community and what order to place the memes on the page.
-Then based on feedback from the community (I.e. if links are clicked on or not clicked on) the memetracker will learn gradually how to select and display the most interesting content.
+Then based on feedback from the community (i.e. if links are clicked on or not clicked on) the memetracker will learn gradually how to select and display the most interesting content.

 There are two major machine learning problems to be solved.
 Filtering out uninteresting content and clustering or grouping content into memes.